CTMarius/protractorStarterKit/README.md

 1. NodeJs: https://nodejs.org/en/download/

-2. Webstorm or any other IDE: https://www.jetbrains.com/webstorm/download/
+2. An IDE of your choice

 ### Getting started: